benlai-tandemhk/Weather/README.md

 ```
 The failover flow is call WeatherStack first,
-as the api return 200 http status code,
+as the api would return 200 http status code whenever WITH any errors,
+so I will get the NullPointerException for the getCurrent() if my key or city is wrong or with Internal Server error,
-so I will get the NullPointerException that make me failover to OpenWeatherMap,
+that make me failover to OpenWeatherMap,
-Then if I still get 404 / 401 Exception from OpenWeatherMap,
+Then if I get 404 / 401 Exception if wrong api key and wrong city name from OpenWeatherMap,
 I will failover to ConcurrentHaspMap function and return as lifelong Cache
 ```

 ● Have scalability and reliability in mind when designing the solution.

 ```
-There is Dto for the OpenWeatherMap response and WeatherStack response ,
+There are Dto for the OpenWeatherMap response and WeatherStack response for extend,
-for extend and using FeignClient as interface for 2 api for override
+I also using FeignClient as interface for 2 api OpenWeatherMap and WeatherStack for override or add more interface method if needed pass more query parameter
 ```

 ● Weather results are fine to be cached for up to 3 seconds on the server in normal